Settle–Carlisle line: Steam excursions and Diesel charter services

 Between 19 July and 9 September 2021, Rail Charter Services operated The Staycation Express, with the service running between Skipton, Settle, Appleby and Carlisle.
 Running four times a day, every day except Friday, this fully refurbished HST 125, features five, all first class coaches and offers travellers an alternative method of enjoying the route.
 Statesman Rail also run occasional services with restored Class 47 diesels and Pullman coaches.

 Reconnection to quarries

-In July 2015 it was announced that the stone quarries at Arcow and Dry Rigg would be reconnected to the line via north facing points.
+In July 2015 it was announced that the stone quarries at Arcow and Dry Rigg would be reconnected to the line via north-facing points.
 Stone from both of these quarries is in demand for road building due to its high Polished Stone Value (PSV) and would be taken out of the Yorkshire Dales National Park by freight train instead of lorries.
 The work was undertaken during the last quarter of 2015 with the link opening to traffic in 2016.
+Work is currently (April 2025) under way to reconnect the neighbouring Horton Quarry, via relaid sidings immediately south of Horton-in-Ribblesdale station, which were last used in the early 1980s.